IT-TALAKA/info/it-talaka-english-statute.md

 The manner of voting shall be determined by the chairman of the meeting.
 The vote must be conducted by secret ballot if one third of the voting members present at the vote request this.

-Minutes are to be taken of the resolutions of the General Assembly, which are to be signed by the respective chairman of the meeting and the keeper of the minutes.
+Minutes are to be taken of the resolutions of the [General Assembly](#-13-the-general-assembly), which are to be signed by the respective chairman of the meeting and the keeper of the minutes.
 It should contain the following statements: Place and time of the meeting, the person of the chairman of the meeting and the keeper of the minutes, the number of members present, the agenda, the individual voting results and the type of voting.
 In the case of amendments to the Articles of Association, the provision to be amended must be stated.

 The General Assembly is not public.
 The chairman of the meeting may admit guests.
-The General Assembly decides on the admission of the press, radio and television.
+The [General Assembly](#-13-the-general-assembly) decides on the admission of the press, radio and television.

 # § 16 Agenda of the General Assembly

 Every member has the right to propose motions for resolutions or for discussion at the General Assembly by notifying the Executive Board in text form in accordance with [§ 7](#7-the-executive-board).
 This should be done as early as possible and before the invitation.
-The Executive Board must include the motions received by the day before the invitation is sent in the proposal for the agenda.
+The [Executive Board](#7-the-executive-board) must include the motions received by the day before the invitation is sent in the proposal for the agenda.

-Each member may also request in text form that agenda items be subsequently added to the agenda after the invitation has been sent, no later than one week before the day of the General Assembly, by the Executive Board in accordance with [§ 7](#7-the-executive-board).
-The Executive Board pursuant to [§ 7](#7-the-executive-board) must send the correspondingly supplemented agenda, including the new motions, in text form to all members at least five days before the day of the meeting.
+Each member may also request in text form that agenda items be subsequently added to the agenda after the invitation has been sent, no later than one week before the day of the [General Assembly](#-13-the-general-assembly), by the Executive Board in accordance with [§ 7](#7-the-executive-board).
+The [Executive Board](#7-the-executive-board) must send the correspondingly supplemented agenda, including the new motions, in text form to all members at least five days before the day of the meeting.
 Resolutions may only be passed on items that were named in the original or supplemented agenda.
-Proposals for amendments or additions are also possible in the General Assembly.
-Amendments to the Articles of Association, the dissolution of the Association and the election and dismissal of members of the Executive Board can only be resolved if a corresponding item on the agenda has already been announced to the members with the proposal for the agenda attached to the ordinary invitation in accordance with [§ 14](#-14-convening-the-general-assembly-video-conference).
+Proposals for amendments or additions are also possible in the [General Assembly](#-13-the-general-assembly).
+Amendments to the Articles of Association, the dissolution of the Association and the election and dismissal of members of the [Executive Board](#7-the-executive-board) can only be resolved if a corresponding item on the agenda has already been announced to the members with the proposal for the agenda attached to the ordinary invitation in accordance with [§ 14](#-14-convening-the-general-assembly-video-conference).

 # § 17 Extraordinary General Assembly